We all think we know the classic Nike marketing strategy.

 Bowerman's book built trust and provided immense value–a trait that naturally carried over to his products.
 He didn't intend for the book to be used as content marketing, but because, with content, the lines between value and marketing are so blurry, marketing is exactly what he did.

 Strategy is great.
 Using keywords is smart.
-Blogging is the future.
+Social media is the future.
 But providing customers value, no matter the medium, will never go out of style.